Neopixel Guide

 Wiring - General

 You need just one pin to communicate with your neopixels.
-That’s got to be a pin with PWM capabilities (D2-D8 and A0-A5 on the Argon).
+That’s got to be a pin with PWM capabilities (Argon: D2-D8 and A0-A5, Photon2: D1, A2, A5, MOSI, MISO).

 In the wiring diagram for this neopixel ring, it uses D2.

 Wiring Diagram: Top - Using External 5v Power.
-Bottom: Using Argon’s power
+Bottom: Using Photon2’s power

 Power Considerations -